Menu

 Attacks can occur at any time.
 Methods of attack have included knife attacks, shootings, bombings, and vehicle attacks.

-There have been several attacks in France in recent years, including at:
+There have been several attacks in France in recent years, including in:

 • places of worship